A look at the Geotab GO Device: Past, present, and future

 The original GO device was a 4 x 3 x 1.5 inch box, which recorded vehicle GPS data.
 Customers could download the GPS data through a “key” that connected to the device.
 The firmware was running on PIC16 at 4MIPS, which was sufficient for storing limited data at that time.

 GO-LIVE allowed the customer to access real-time vehicle data.
-While the live method is the most convenient, cellular data costs were fairly high at that time so sending the data over the air was not very popular in the market.
+While the live method is the most convenient, cellular data costs were fairly high at that time, so sending the data over the air was not very popular in the market.
 The printed circuit board (PCB) size was the same as the GO1, but the device was larger to improve the wiring stability.
 The multiple control unit (MCU) was upgraded to PIC18 at 10MIPS and the data FLASH was enlarged to 8MB in order to support the added functions.

 In addition, with the GO2, fleets could gather more information than just GPS location.
 Auxiliary inputs were introduced to monitor part of the ON/OFF status of vehicle circuitry, and the vehicle ignition on could also be detected.
 Another new feature was the addition of the Relay Control Ability.
 The GO2 could store 20,000 records, which meant that more than two days of data could be saved inside the device when sampling every 10 seconds.

 A sub-version of the GO2 called the GO2-J1708 (supported J1708 interface) allowed the engine data to be recorded.
 The data FLASH was enlarged to support a 40K record size and four days of data.

 The GO4 was a superior upgrade from earlier versions.
 A unique aspect of this model was the fact that the cellular modem was designed inside the device.
 An integrated and switchable modem allowed Geotab’s system to be more robust than previous versions.
 J1850 and ISO K&L Line were introduced with the GO4.
-Main MCU PIC24 was running at 20MIPS and a second PIC24 at 16MIPS was dedicated to control the peripheral interface to improve system stability.
+The main MCU PIC24 was running at 20MIPS and a second PIC24 at 16MIPS was dedicated to controlling the peripheral interface to improve system stability.